TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 code app.js
 ```

+1. Remove your existing cards from `<div class="container">`.
+We'll now generate them from your database.
-1. Insert the js into public/js/app.js; this JS reads the JSON file and inserts it as HTML into the .container class `<DIV>`.
+2. Insert the javascript below into `public/js/app.js`.
+This reads the JSON file and inserts it as HTML into `<div class="container">`.

 ```js
 let result = "";